stsmall/abc_scripts2/README.md

 # Scripts for Approximate Bayesian Computation in population genomics
 Refactoring of abc_scripts.
 My goal is to build a customizable set of scripts to allow demographic inference under ABC.
-Given some of the known affects of linked selection (BGS and Positive) on patterns of polymorphism, I had added the msbgs program.
+Given some of the known affects of linked selection (BGS and Positive) on patterns of polymorphism, I will implement these options in Slim.
 I have also added a model of sequencing error (Jay et al. 2019) and the option to use the MMC in msprime.

 **TODO**
 * add support for SLiM and pySlim.